 In our business, we are part of product launch teams all the time.
 Well planned launches tend to meet expectations while poorly planned launches struggle to gain traction.

-In this post, we are not talking about the customer-facing activities that can make or break a launch.
+In this post, we are not talking about the customer-facing activities that can make or break a new product launch.
 We are focusing on what goes on internally, behind the scenes, that can sabotage even the best launch.